RamtinMahdavifar/Daycare-Food-Consumption/README.md

 2. ID 2- [Spike_Firebase_DataExport](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-fall-2021-team-2-1/releases/tag/Spike_Firebase_DataExport) this prototype is for exploring the integration between firebase realtime database, google sheets and python.

-Currently we have created [this](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-fall-2021-team-2-1/releases/tag/Firebase-Flutter_integration) In future we plan to develop additional spike prototypes to explore the use of the device camera and associated apis and determine whether google sheets can be used to export data.
-Depending on stakeholder requirements we may also create a prototype exploring the usage of bluetooth scales as well.

 ## Flutter Development Starting Resources